dc-js/dc.graph.js/web/docs/api-latest.md

 Gets or sets the default edge length (in pixels) when the `.lengthStrategy` is 'individual', and the base value to be multiplied for 'symmetric' and 'jaccard' edge lengths.

+ .timeLimit([number])
+Gets or sets the maximum time spent doing layout for a render or redraw.
+Set to 0 for now limit.
+Default: 0

 #### .constrain([function])
 This function will be called with the current nodes and edges on each redraw in order to derive new layout constraints.
 By default, no constraints will be added beyond those for edge lengths, but this